oracle/macaron/docs/source/pages/tutorials/exclude_include_checks.rst

 .. code-block:: shell

-  ./run_macaron.sh -dp <path_to_defaults_ini> analyze -purl pkg:/github.com/micronaut-projects/micronaut-core@v4.3.10 --skip-deps
+  ./run_macaron.sh --defaults-path ./defaults.ini analyze --package-url pkg:/github.com/micronaut-projects/micronaut-core@v4.3.10 --skip-deps

 In this run, the check ``mcn_provenance_witness_level_one_1`` mentioned above will not be run.
 After running the analyze command, we can view the data that Macaron has gathered about the ``micronaut-projects/micronaut-core`` repository at ``v4.3.10`` in an HTML report.
 Note that the result of the excluded check is not recorded in the Macaron HTML report (this also happens to JSON reports and the database).